-The University of Iowa College of Public Health is recognizing three leaders whose contributions across a range of disciplines are helping to promote better health and prevent disease throughout the state of Iowa.
+The University of Iowa College of Public Health recognized three leaders whose contributions across a range of disciplines are helping to promote better health and prevent disease throughout the state of Iowa.

-The award recipients will be honored Wednesday, Nov.
-29, at a Spotlight Series event from 12:30 to 1:30 p.m. in Callaghan Auditorium (N110) in the College of Public Health Building.
-The recipients will give brief remarks then participate in a panel discussion and Q&A with the audience.
+The award recipients were honored Wednesday, Nov.
+29, at a Spotlight Series event from 12:30 to 1:30 p.m. in room C217 in the College of Public Health Building.
+The recipients gave brief remarks and participated in a panel discussion and Q&A with the audience.

 The annual Iowa Public Health Heroes Awards recognize exceptional efforts by individuals from diverse career paths who have worked to improve health and wellness throughout Iowa.
 Award recipients are nominated by their peers in the Iowa public health practice community.

 “These outstanding public health professionals are dedicated to improving the health and well-being of all Iowans,” says College of Public Health Interim Dean Keith Mueller.
 “Their work makes the state stronger in emergency preparedness efforts, family planning education and services, and poisoning prevention and control, including responding to the growing opioid crisis.”